 He has been honored with 24 Emmy Awards, mostly for his work on the CBS News broadcast 60 Minutes.
 Josh began his career at 60 Minutes reporting stories with correspondent Mike Wallace.
-He was then named senior producer of the broadcast, overseeing the day-to-day operations of the program's 100-member staff in New York, Washington, and abroad.
-He then became executive editor, second-in-command to Don Hewitt, the legendary creator and executive producer of 60 Minutes.
+He was later named senior producer and then executive editor of the broadcast.
 Following that, he served as executive producer of the weeknight edition of 60 Minutes.

 Betsy began her career at ABC News, where she traveled the world as one of the original producers of Nightline.
 After helping create the news magazine PrimeTime Live, she developed, launched and served as executive producer of the documentary program Turning Point from 1994-1998.

 Betsy joined CBS News as senior vice President in 1998.
 At CBS she oversaw 60 Minutes and 48 Hours, and was the executive in charge of 9/11, the two-hour documentary that won a Peabody Award and the Emmy Award for Best Documentary in 2002.

 Betsy has won a total of 18 Emmy Awards, two Alfred I. duPont-Columbia University Journalism Gold Baton Awards, an Overseas Press Club Award, and a Robert F. Kennedy Journalism Award.

 In 2015 she was named the Fred W. Friendly Professor of Professional Practice in Media and Society at the Columbia University School of Journalism.

 Kevin Jennings has spent over three decades developing and directing organizations that promote progressive change in America.